winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 Can I use the same flags/permissions as for UIAs?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yes!
-However MPA's introduce many additional issuer options.
+However, MPA's introduce many additional issuer options.

 .. _asset-faq15: